-What are the differences between Arm and Intel x86 PMU counters?
+What are the differences between Arm Neoverse and Intel x86 PMU counters?

-This is a common question from both software developers and performance engineers working across architectures.
+This is a common question from both software developers and performance engineers working with multiple architectures.

-While the specific counter names and formulas differ between architectures, both Intel x86 and Arm Neoverse have converged on top-down performance analysis methodologies that categorize performance bottlenecks into four key areas:
+Although counter names and formulas differ, both Intel x86 and Arm Neoverse classify performance bottlenecks into the same four top-level categories:

 • Retiring